gcgarner/IOTstack/docs/Containers/Node-RED.md

 	Note:

-	* The `-it` flag is *optional*.
-It means "interactive terminal".
-Its presence tells Docker that the command may need user interaction, such as entering a password or typing "yes" to a question.
+	* The `-it` flags are *optional*.
+They mean "interactive" and "allocate pseudo-TTY".
+Their presence tells Docker that the command may need user interaction, such as entering a password or typing "yes" to a question.

 2. You can open a shell into the container, run as many commands as you like inside the container, and then exit.
 For example: